EliteDecode/Multifunctional-Dashboard-capital-placement/README.md

 ---

-# Project Name
+# Capital Placement Multipurpose Dashboard Task

-A brief description of this project.
+A system that monitors and does proper documentation of user applications in the firm.

 ## Table of Contents